 Jeffrey James is a global broadcast professional working across news, current affairs and business.
 He has anchored and produced for international networks and production houses in Europe, Asia and Australia.

-In late 2017 he anchored key global news programming for Israeli international broadcaster, i24News.
+In late 2017 he anchored global news for Israeli international broadcaster, i24News.
 The network is particularly prominent in the US cable market.

 Prior to moving to Israel Jeffrey was based in Bangkok where he enjoyed associations with regional broadcasters and corporations advising on English programming initiatives.
 He was accredited as a Foreign Correspondent by the government of Thailand and produced and presented large-scale media projects for Bumrungrad Internatonal Hospital, the largest medical tourism operation in the world.